-If you return your signed proxy card but do not mark the boxes showing how you wish to vote on any particular matter, your shares will be voted "FOR" the election of each of the Director nominees named in this Proxy Statement, "FOR" the approval, on an advisory basis, of the Company's executive compensation, "FOR" the approval of the renewal and restatement of the WESCO International, Inc. 1999 Long-Term Incentive Plan, "FOR" the re-approval of the material terms of the performance goals under the WESCO International, Inc. 1999.
-Long-Term Incentive Plan, "FOR" the ratification of the appointment of PricewaterhouseCoopers LLP as our Company's independent registered public accounting firm for the year ending December 31, 2013, and "AGAINST" the stockholder proposal described in this Proxy Statement, if properly presented at the Annual Meeting, as the case may be.
+If you return your signed proxy card but do not mark the boxes showing how you wish to vote on any particular matter, your shares will be voted "FOR" the election of each of the Director nominees named in this Proxy Statement, "FOR" the approval, on an advisory basis, of the compensation of the Company's named executive officers, to select "ONE YEAR" in the advisory vote regarding the frequency of advisory votes on executive compensation, "FOR" the approval of the renewal and restatement of the WESCO International Inc. 1999 Long-Term Incentive Plan, and "FOR" the ratification of the appointment of PricewaterhouseCoopers LLP as our Company's independent registered public accounting firm for the year ending December 31, 2017.